Server Properties (Memory Page)

 Maximum server memory (in MB)

 Specifies the maximum amount of memory SQL Server can allocate when it starts and while it runs.
 This configuration option can be set to a specific value if you know there are multiple applications running at the same time as SQL Server and you want to guarantee that these applications have sufficient memory to run.
 If these other applications, such as Web or e-mail servers, request memory only as needed, then do not set the option, because SQL Server will release memory to them as needed.
 However, applications often use whatever memory is available when they start and do not request more if needed.
 If an application that behaves in this manner runs on the same computer at the same time as SQL Server, set the option to a value that guarantees that the memory required by the application is not allocated by SQL Server.
-The minimum amounts of memory you can specify for max server memory are 64 megabytes (MB) for 32-bit systems and 128 MB for 64-bit systems.
+The minimum amounts of memory you can specify for max server memory is 128 MB.
+(64 megabytes (MB) for older 32-bit systems.)

 Index creation memory (in KB, 0 = dynamic memory)